angolinha/assignment-gis-angolinha/documentation.md

 ## Api

 **API accepts queries via POST in JSON format.
-Only query parameters are current user's geolocation (longitude, latitude)**
+Only query parameter is current user's geolocation (longitude, latitude)**

 ### Response

-API returns `geojson` which contains geometry and properties for each finded workout place.
+API returns array with 3 `geojsons` which contain geometry and properties for each finded locality.
+Localities are divided into three groups:
+- workout places
+- bus stops
+- city districts

 Properties that are later used in interface are:

 - equipment list
-- city district to which certain place belongs
+- city district into which every specific place belongs
 - distance from current user's geolocation
 - distance from closest bus stop
 - INDOOR/OUTDOOR flag